 9 Home Office Ideas to Save on Your Electricity Bill

-Experts say that your electricity bill could go up 8% or more now that you are home all day.
+Experts say that your electricity bill could go up 10% or more now that you are home all day.
 Use these tips to keep your electricity bill low while working from home.
+And, consider going solar to offset your increased electricity usage while working from home.

 Tip #1: Keep your air conditioning set at 75-78° during the day.